anishi1222/api-groovy/README.md

 #Groovy Script for API Platform

-Some samples are not recommended to use since it is much easier and safer to use policys than using script.
+Some samples are not recommended to use since it is much easier and safer to use policys than scripts.

 ## Modify HTTP Header
 1. [Add HTTP Header](Add_HTTPHeader.groovy)